 3e.
-Ignores or does not confront institutional biases of student marginalization, deficit-based schooling, and low expectations associated with race, class, culture and language, gender and sexual orientation, and disability or special status.
+Ignore or does not confront institutional biases of student marginalization, deficit-based schooling, and low expectations associated with race, class, culture and language, gender and sexual orientation, and disability or special status.
 Does not consistently or effectively confront and alter institutional biases of student marginalization, deficit-based schooling, and low expectations associated with race, class, culture and language, gender and sexual orientation, and disability or special status.
-Confronts and alters institutional biases of student marginalization, deficit-based schooling, and low expectations associated with race, class, culture and language, gender and sexual orientation, and disability or special status.
-Builds the capacity of others to confront and alter institutional biases of marginalization, deficit-based schooling, and low expectations associated with race, class, culture and language, gender and sexual orientation, and disability or special status.
+Confront and alter institutional biases of student marginalization, deficit-based schooling, and low expectations associated with race, class, culture and language, gender and sexual orientation, and disability or special status.
+Build the capacity of others to confront and alter institutional biases of marginalization, deficit-based schooling, and low expectations associated with race, class, culture and language, gender and sexual orientation, and disability or special status.
 3f.
 Does not understand the need for the preparation of all students to live productively in and contribute to the diverse cultural contexts of a global society.
-Attempts to promote the preparation of all students to live productively in and contribute to the diverse cultural contexts of a global society.
-Promotes the preparation of all students to live productively in and contribute to the diverse cultural contexts of a global society.
-Develops systems, serve as a model, and consistently promote the preparation of students to live productively and positively impact the diverse cultural contexts of a global society.
+Attempt to promote the preparation of all students to live productively in and contribute to the diverse cultural contexts of a global society.
+Promote the preparation of all students to live productively in and contribute to the diverse cultural contexts of a global society.
+Develop systems, serve as a model, and consistently promote the preparation of students to live productively and positively impact the diverse cultural contexts of a global society.
 3g.
-Lacks cultural competence and responsiveness in their interactions, decision making, and practice.
-Inconsistently acts with cultural competence and responsiveness in their interactions, decisionmaking, and practice.
-Acts with cultural competence and responsiveness in their interactions, decision making, and practice.
-Supports the development of all to act with cultural competence and responsiveness in their interactions, decision making, and practice.
+Lack of cultural competence and responsiveness in their interactions, decision making, and practice.
+Inconsistently act with cultural competence and responsiveness in their interactions, decision-making, and practice.
+Act with cultural competence and responsiveness in their interactions, decision making, and practice.
+Support the development of all to act with cultural competence and responsiveness in their interactions, decision making, and practice.
 3h.
-Ignores or does not understand matters of equity and cultural responsiveness in all aspects of leadership.
-Inconsistently addresses matters of equity and cultural responsiveness in aspects of leadership.
-Addresses matters of equity and cultural responsiveness in all aspects of leadership.
-Consistently addresses and ensure matters of equity and cultural responsiveness in all aspects of leadership in all members of the school community.
+Ignore or does not understand matters of equity and cultural responsiveness in all aspects of leadership.
+Inconsistently address matters of equity and cultural responsiveness in aspects of leadership.
+Address matters of equity and cultural responsiveness in all aspects of leadership.
+Consistently address and ensure matters of equity and cultural responsiveness in all aspects of leadership in all members of the school community.